ben-altman/groupmuse_concerts/notes.md

   scraper - gets data about upcoming concerts concert - knows about concerts, stores all concerts cli - interact with user

+CLI
+-welcome user
+-choose by type, instrumentation
+-if type, list and describe: live concert, premiere, planetary music -choose by number, display concerts, choose by number and display details -if instrumentation - enter instrument and same
+-if none, say so and ask for another search
+-if exit, vale and end program